acostasg/Docker/ElasticSearchCluster/README.md

 # Elastic Search Cluster

+Config g
-Config guide to explain how configure the ES cluster.
+uide to explain how configure the ES cluster.
 In this guide I will use Docker Compose as orchestator, in order to be able to create and control the whole services.
 In the next version, I will try to migrate to Docker v1.12 to avoid the use of Docker Compose and use the default Docker core with some scalability utilities.

 With this repo, you can configure a Elastic Search cluster with Kibana an Apache as proxy (this is to hide the real ES API to world, and controll the access to the differents EndPoints).